Roguelike-Celebration/azure-mud/README.md

 ### Deploying New Changes via GitHub Actions

-By default, when someone goes into the GitHub Actions tab of the main azure-mud repo and runs the "Production build and deploy" action, it builds and deploys the frontend and backend.
+By default, when someone goes into the GitHub Actions tab of the main azure-mud repo and runs the "Build and Deploy - Production" action, it builds and deploys the frontend and backend.
 It's very little work to configure this same behavior to make your GitHub fork deploy to your dev instance (and you should do this if you're a Roguelike volunteer).

 1. Add a GitHub Repository Secret (Settings -> Secrets -> Add Repository Secret) with the key `AZURE_FUNCTION_APP_NAME` whose value is your Azure app name.
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions) to generate a publish profile and add that as a GH Secret titled `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.